Election 2024: Kathy Reeves — HD11

 • Liberty

-What would you say are the top three issues facing District 11, and what are your plans to address them in a way that differs from the current approach?
-(If different from your top 3 priorities, please explain why.)
+What would you say are the top three issues facing District 11, and what are your plans to address them?

 • Cost of living – It is imperative that we stop wasteful spending and decrease taxes.
 Small business must be allowed to thrive, without excess regulation and government overreach.
 In a free-market society, when capitalism is working as it should, supply and demand will enhance prosperity for all.